MCKY0822/DiceGame-Python/README.md

 # Dice Game - Python

-## Create a Python program that simulates a simple dice game:
+## Python program that simulates a simple dice game:

 1. The program should draw two random numbers from 1 to 6.